Serge3leo/temp-cola/stackoverflow-1521607/Readme.md

 I came across an old question:
 [Check double variable if it contains an integer, and not floating point](https://stackoverflow.com/q/1521607/8585880), 17 answers, but somehow everything is without a system.
 And the question is interesting, as we say, with a trick.
+Especially in light of the latest C++ innovations (`constexpr`, etc.).

 Probably, the simplest ways should be considered:
 `std::int(x) == x`, `std::ceil(x) == x`, as the shortest ones.
 However,